Data Release Production

 HSC data (both public data releases and private data, which may not be shared outside the collaboration) are available in /projects/HSC.
 This space may also be used to store your results.
 Note however that space is at a premium; please clean up any data you are not actively using.
 Also, be sure to set umask 002 so that your colleagues can reorganize the shared space.

-Space is also available in /scratch/<yourNetID> and in your home directory, but note that they are not shared across clusters (and, in the case of /scratch, not backed up).
+Space is also available in your home directory, but note that it is not shared across clusters.

 Use the checkquota command to check your current storage and your storage limits.
 More information on storage limits, including on how to request a quota increase, can be found at this link.